Wechsler Individual Achievement Test (WIAT-III)

 Feedback – Optional; 1 hour (with parent) Optional: Discuss assessment findings and recommendations.

-Psychologists working with children in Perth as part of a WIAT Wechsler Individual Achievement Test
+Psychologists working with children in Perth conducting a WIAT Wechsler Individual Achievement Test during their counselling session

 Why Choose Headway?